 Services for Asian American and Pacific Islander Students

-The AARC seeks to engage the Pomona College, as well as the larger Claremont Colleges community.
+The AARC seeks to engage the Pomona College primarily, as well as the larger Claremont Colleges community.
 We actively target various people and groups through our programs and other opportunities for collaboration.
 We seek to put on informed programming that appeal to many different audiences.
 We’ve also held study breaks, film screenings and have invited experts to speak on many topics related to the Asian American community and experience.
-The AARC also seeks and creates opportunities to co-program with other offices and organizations at Pomona College and across the Claremont Colleges.
+In 2018, the AARC launched an APIDA Alternabreak program which exposes a cohort of students to current issues and social movement of urban regions in California.
+The AARC also seeks and creates opportunities to co-program with other offices and organizations at Pomona College and across The Claremont Colleges.

 Production of Resources

-The AARC seeks to support the production of new research, periodicals, and videos that help to inform the community of various topics and issues relevant to the Asian American and Pacific Islander experience.
-We maintain a blog and collect oral histories of APIs in the Inland Empire.
+The AARC seeks to support the production of new research, periodicals and videos that help to inform the community of various topics and issues relevant to the Asian American and Pacific Islander experience.
+We maintain a blog and collect oral histories of APIDA communities in the Inland Empire.

-The AARC is committed to engaging the Inland Valley and Los Angeles Asian American and Pacific Islander community.
+The AARC is committed to engaging the Inland Valley and Los Angeles Asian American and Pacific Islander community through service.
 We believe that participation in the local community will help to enhance the educational experience that our students receive while at the same time promoting responsibility and accountability to community building.
 Our service programs are:

-The Asian American Mentor Program (AAMP) is a peer mentoring program established to support first-year and transfer Asian American students adjust to college life.
-AAMP provides a solid base of social, academic and emotional support for Asian American students by fostering one-on-one relationships and organizing small-group activities and campus-wide events.
+The Asian American Mentor Program (AAMP) is a peer mentoring program established to support first-year and transfer APIDA students to adjust to college life.
+AAMP provides a solid base of social, academic and emotional support for students by fostering one-on-one relationships and organizing small-group activities and campus-wide events.